hazae41/memory.wasm/README.md

 Each time I release a new version tag on GitHub, the GitHub's CI does the following:
 - Clone the GitHub repository
 - Reproduce the build on Docker
-- Throw an error if there is a diff with the GitHub repository
+- Throw an error if there is a diff with the GitHub release
 - Throw an error if there is a diff with the NPM release

 If a version is present on NPM but not on GitHub, do not use!